Featured Articles, Podcasts, and Videos about PHPs

 Carrie Cunningham, MD, MPH, a surgeon, and Chris Bundy, MD, MPH, a psychiatrist and nationally recognized expert in physician health, shatter stigma and shame by publicly revealing their personal stories of loss and redemption so that others may find hope and healing.
 Discover how physician health programs helped them, the unprecedented outcomes they achieve, the complex challenges that they face, and how you can partner with PHPs to save careers and lives.

-History of FSPHP and the Critical Role of PHPs
+Innovative Partnerships on Specialized Mental Health & SUD Care for Clinicians: A Look at Provider Health Programs: History of FSPHP and the Critical Role of PHPs

 May 2023

-AAS Presidential Address—Removing the Mask
+Association for Academic Surgery (AAS) Presidential Address—Removing the Mask &

 University of Maryland Medical System, Professional Assistance Committee